Load GCS Data via SyncedGcsBlob in Merino

 - Option A: Adopt

-This approach efficiently reduces latency, simplifies asynchronous handling by removing the thread-pool complexity in the current implementation of SyncedGcsBlob
+This approach efficiently reduces latency, simplifies asynchronous handling by removing the thread-pool complexity in the current implementation of SyncedGcsBlob, and maintains the decision outcome of ADR-0005.

-, it will natively use asynchronous I/O, and stop offloading synchronous calls to threads.
+By integrating gcloud-aio-storage into SyncedGcsBlob, it will natively use asynchronous I/O, and stop offloading synchronous calls to threads.

 Positive Consequences